Commercial position and opportunities

 The CML technology platform is also evolving alongside growing and emerging markets.
 SMA actuators are suitable wherever small, lightweight, precise and powerful motors are required.
-CML technology is particularly applicable across a range of devices from mobile phones to wearables and beyond, with active developments for haptic, facial recognition and augmented reality (AR) products in these markets.
+CML technology is particularly applicable across a range of devices from mobile phones to wearables and beyond, with active developments for haptic, 3D sensing and augmented reality (AR) products in these markets.

-An extensive portfolio of patents, know-how and proprietary software has been developed to protect CML's competitive position within the actuator ecosystem.
+An extensive portfolio of patents, know-how, proprietary software and semiconductor designs has been developed to protect CML's competitive position within the actuator ecosystem.

-With substantial investment in SMA research and development over the past decade, CML has built a robust global patent portfolio of around 200 patents issued and pending worldwide.
-CML licenses technology to a network of partners, mainly consumer electronics vendors and their supply chains.
+With substantial investment in SMA research and development over the past decade, CML has built a robust global patent portfolio of around 500 patents issued and pending worldwide.
+CML collaborates with a wide network of partners throughout multinational electronics giants and their supply chains.

 CML is committed to continuous development of SMA actuators.
-CML is targeting next-generation cameras, haptics, facial recognition and augmented reality applications to meet the roadmap aspiration of its global customer base.
+CML is targeting next-generation cameras, haptics, 3D sensing and augmented reality applications to meet the roadmap aspiration of its global customer base.

 CML engages in a variety of programmes, including technology development, transfer and production support to accelerate the commercialisation of SMA-based technology.
-These programmes are collaborative and tailored to the individual requirements of each licensee.
+These programmes are collaborative and tailored to the individual requirements of our customers.
 CML offers ongoing support from initial sample build to mass production, including the development of manufacturing processes and equipment.

 CML licenses actuators for cameras currently used in smartphones, wearables and drones.
-Beyond that, CML has working samples of haptic actuators and is developing actuators for facial recognition and augmented reality applications to meet consumer needs across all applicable markets.
+Beyond that, CML has developed haptic actuators alongside actuators for 3D sensing and augmented reality applications to meet consumer needs across all applicable markets.

-Haptic technology is set to nearly triple in value to $27.6 billion by 2022.
-80% of market growth will be driven by smartphones, tablets and wearables, with an array of applications from gaming to enabling new casework designs.
+Haptic technology is set to reach $5 billion by 2025.
+80% of market growth will be driven by smartphones, tablets and wearables, with an array of applications from gaming to enabling new smartphone casework designs.